bwats2/CSCIE7-Final-Project/README.md

 # CSCIE7 Final Project (README.md)
-# Title: Snek Draft

-**Mental Health Support** is a lightweight web app designed to help users who struggle with mental health and wellbeing, with a low barrier-to-entry mental health tracking journal/tool and available resources.
+**Snek Draft** is a lightweight web app designed to help users who struggle with mental health and wellbeing, with a low barrier-to-entry mental health tracking journal/tool and available resources.
 The app does not get users bogged down with details, rather focusing on simplicity and minimalism.